Big Sur Elopement Guide (2025) | From A Local

 Solstice – Opening Fall/Winter 2023

-Deciding where to stay in Big Sur is a hard decision, even with few options, I love Deetjens, so it is always my top choice.
+Deciding where to stay in Big Sur is a tough decision, even with few options.
+I love Deetjen’s, so it’s always my top choice.
 The rustic rooms with the fireplaces are my favorite.
-The cabins at Glen Oaks with the river running by are such a treat, so this is a great option too.
-If I was going to splurge, then I would say Post Ranch Inn.
+The cabins at Glen Oaks, with the river running by, are such a treat, so this is a great option too.
+If I were going to splurge, then I would say Post Ranch Inn.

 Here is a list of hotels for more options: